-2. HOMEWORK (NUEVO ESPAÑOL EN MARCHA 1: EXERCISES BOOK): 15%
+2. HOMEWORK: 15%

-The exercise book contains extra consolidation units to reinforce the content of the student's book and is one of the most important aspects of this class.
-It needs to be completed at home and is graded.
+As classes move online during COVID-19, students will be completing the assignment online.
 The student's book contextualized activities will help students learn grammar and vocabulary, develop listening, reading, speaking and writing skills, and connect to culture.
 The activities in the student's book are for preparation and are not graded.
-Other activities, such as the videos activities are also graded.
+Other activities, such as the videos activities are graded.
 Bear in mind that the main purpose of these activities is for the students to be prepared to participate in class by using what they have studied at home; this is the essence of the "FLIPPED CLASSROOM" methodology that is implemented in this course.
 Therefore, students are required to complete the activities and be submitted in person to the instructor as specified on the calendar.
 Late submitting assignments will be penalized.
 PLEASE, do not request to have your homework graded once the semester is finished or once the chapter's grade has been posted in Blackboard.
 It is your responsibility to submit the assigned activities on the days indicated in the syllabus.
 "I forgot", "I didn't notice" or any technical problems with your personal computer are not valid excuses for not submitting your homework.